xavi-/bind-js/README.markdown

     bind.toFile("./file.html", {},
                 function callback(data) { /* data === "<h1>Hello, Anonymous</h1>" */ });

+If the binding property (in this case `user`) is not found in the context object (the second parameter), then the default value is used.
+Also noted that if `null` or `undefined` is passed in as the context, then an empty string is immediately returned.

 ### Bind Functions
 One of bind's core goals is to eliminate all conditional logic from templates.
 To remain expressive bind supports binding to functions.